Accept the Invitation!

 To learn more about each retreat, please click on the following links:

 This weekend retreat provides first-year students an opportunity to meet one another and a number of upper-class student leaders, nurture friendships, discuss college life, clarify their relationships with God and others, enjoy time in prayer and in nature, and have some fun.
-All frosh are encouraged to attend Frosh Get-A-Way!
-Read what students have said about the retreat.
-(PDF)
+All freshman students are encouraged to attend Frosh Get-A-Way!
+Register for the retreat.

 Given the frenzied pace of modern life, it is increasingly rare to find places where quiet and reflection are truly honored and preserved.
 The world calls us to be busier and busier, to be continually “plugged in.”
 This twenty-four hour silent retreat offers students much needed space for silence, stillness and spiritual discernment.
 An opportunity for contemplation and quiet, the Silent Retreat allows retreatants to unplug from their daily lives, quiet themselves and listen to the still, small voice of God.
 The retreat includes the opportunities for group prayer and meetings with an individual spiritual director.
-Students interested in attending must have previous retreat experience, submit a complete interest survey and meet with Cindy Schmersal one-on-one to discuss participation in the retreat.
-Read what students have (PDF) said about this retreat.
+Students interested in attending must have previous retreat experience, submit a complete interest survey and meet with Celia Fox one-on-one to discuss participation in the retreat.

 Campus Ministry recognizes that retreats play a valuable role in nurturing and growing students' faith throughout their college years.
 Yet, all retreats have associated costs.
 In order to make these retreats feasible for students, Campus Ministry heavily subsidizes the retreat program.

 Peer leadership is an instrumental aspect of many of Campus Ministry's retreats.
-If you are a student with prior retreat experience who feels called to minister to peers through the role of a retreat leader, we encourage you to speak with Cindy Schmersal at 816-501-4303 about available opportunities.
+If you are a student with prior retreat experience who feels called to minister to peers through the role of a retreat leader, we encourage you to speak with Celia Fox at 816-501-4063 about available opportunities.